-7120/12-2 (Alke Sør) is a discovery in the southern Barents Sea, 54 kilometres south of the Snøhvit field and 55 kilometres west of the Goliat field.
+7120/12-2 (Alke Sør) is a discovery in the southern Barents Sea, approximately 50 kilometres south of the Snøhvit field and 55 kilometres southwest of the Goliat field.
 The water depth is 160 metres.
-The discovery was proven in 1981.
+Alke Sør was proven in 1981.
 The reservoirs contain gas and condensate in sandstone of Late Triassic and Jurassic age in the Snadd and Stø Formations, at a depth of 1900 metres.
-Processing capacity for third-party use at the onshore facility at Melkøya will most likely not be available before around 2040.
+Processing capacity for third-party at Melkøya onshore facility will most likely not be available before around 2040.
 Alternative development scenarios, including transportation of the gas to a possible hydrogen/ammonia factory in Finnmark, are therefore being considered.

 Visit the Norwegian Petroleum Directorate's fact pages for more information